IKAROS: Purpose

 The mission also includes investigations of aspects of interplanetary space, such as gamma-ray bursts, solar wind and cosmic dust.

 The probe's ALADDIN instrument (ALDN-S and ALDN-E) measured the variation in dust density while its Gamma-Ray Burst Polarimeter (GAP) measured the polarization of gamma-ray bursts during its six-month cruise.

-IKAROS is to be followed by a 40 × 40 m sail, the Jupiter Trojan Asteroid Explorer, intended to journey to Jupiter and the Trojan asteroids, to be launched in the late 2020s, with a proposed goal of returning an asteroid sample to Earth in the 2050s.
+IKAROS was to be followed by a 40 × 40 m sail, the Jupiter Trojan Asteroid Explorer, which was intended to journey to Jupiter and the Trojan asteroids, with a proposed goal of returning an asteroid sample to Earth in the 2050s.
+The Jupiter Trojan Asteroid Explorer was a finalist for Japan's Institute of Space and Astronautical Science (ISAS)' 2nd Large Mission Class.
+The winning mission was LiteBIRD.

 Design

 The square sail, deployed via a spinning motion using 0.5 kg tip masses (key item 1 in figure at right), is 20 m on the diagonal and is made of a 7.5 μm thick sheet of polyimide (key item 3 in figure at right).
 The polyimide sheet had a mass of about 10 g/m2, resulting in a total sail mass of 2 kg, excluding tip masses, attached panels and tethers.
 A thin-film solar array is embedded in the sail (key item 4 in figure at right).
 PowerFilm, Inc. provided the thin-film solar array.
 Eighty blocks of LCD panels are embedded in the sail, whose reflectance can be adjusted for attitude control (key item 2 in figure at right).
 The sail also contains eight dust counters on the opposite face as part of the science payload.